Fussing over socks

 Under these conditions, there was a constant danger of the soldiers getting trench foot.
 Jenny Raynor at Sydney Living Museum writes that this was

-Soldiers wore stiff leather boots that were poorly insulated with two pairs of socks in freezing winter conditions to keep out the cold and wet.
+Soldiers wore stiff leather boots poorly insulated with two pairs of socks in freezing winter conditions to keep out the cold and wet.

-Authorities recommended that troops change their socks twice a day to avoid trench feet.
+Authorities recommended that troops change their socks twice daily to avoid trench feet.
 Reports from New Zealand maintained in 1915 that

 Shortages from the start

-Sock shortages commenced from the outbreak of war and illustrated how the progress of the war completely overwhelmed military authorities with their unrealistic expectations.
+Sock shortages commenced from the outbreak of war and illustrated how the war’s progress completely overwhelmed military authorities with unrealistic expectations.

-At the Liverpool Infantry Camp in November 1914 military authorities were advising that three pairs of woollen socks would be adequate for the duration of the campaign, while new recruits were advised by bring ‘strong boots’ and ‘knitted socks’ because the army could not supply them.
+At the Liverpool Infantry Camp in November 1914, military authorities advised that three pairs of woollen socks would be adequate for the campaign.
+New recruits were advised to bring ‘strong boots’ and ‘knitted socks’ because the army could not supply them.
+(Sydney Morning Herald, 5 November 1914, p.8)

 Keep knitting